yringler/jewish-wisdom/maamer/purim_21.md

 > 1. build the Temple
 >
 > and I wouldn't know which is first.<br>
-> When the verse says "...", it teaches to apoint a king first.<br>
+> When the verse says "...", it teaches to appoint a king first.<br>
 > Still, I don't know whether to first build the Temple or destroy Amalek.
 > When it says "...", it teaches to destroy Amalek, and only afterwards we can
 > build the Temple.